Be the Joy of Christmas This Year

 This is what beautiful Christmas memories are made of.

-Trust me, dear friend, when I tell you it’s not really the gifts and the things that they will remember years from now.
-It’s the laughter, the smiles, the feeling of love that they will hold in their heart as they remember the magic of the season.
+Trust me, beautiful friend, when I tell you it’s not the gifts and the things that they will remember years from now.
+It’s the laughter, the smiles, and the feeling of love that they will hold in their heart as they experience the magic of the season.

-Make sure that you are putting more effort into being joy than trying to manufacture it.
+Make sure that you are putting more effort into being the joy of Christmas, rather than trying to manufacture it.

-You can make it happen because you are positively limitless.
+You deserve it, and you can make it happen, because you are positively limitless.

 Tracy Clark-Piekarz